0xSolanaceae/proXXy/README.md

 usage: proXXy.py [-h] [--validate] [--update]
 ```

 1. `-v, --validate`: Use this flag to enable proxy validation.
 The scraper will attempt to validate the scraped proxies by checking their accessibility.
 Allow the program to complete the checking of HTTP & HTTPS proxies, then check the updated text files located in `output/` directory!
-(After each instance of the checking process, allow the program time to join threads before moving on to the next proxy protocol)
+(Please allow for up to 10 minutes for proxies to validate, depending on your hardware.)

 2. `-u, --update`: This flag updates the project.
 Cannot be used in conjunction with any other flag.